DerekCresswell/GameDesign11/2 Dice Game/3 Variables.md

 There are a few main reasons we use variables in our code.\
 They make it easier to read through, quicker to change values, and allow for storing of info.\

 Let's start with how we use variables.
-We're going to pretend we've declared all of the variables in the above section.\
+We're going to pretend we've declared all the variables in the above section.\
 If we wanted access to our variable we could simply write `myInt;` or any of the other names.
 This will do absolutely nothing though, we need to use this variable for something.\
 Currently myInt stores the value `4`.
 What if we wanted to change that?\
 Pretty simply you can just type `myInt = 5` or whatever or number / equation you wanted.\
 We can even set a variable equal to another variable.
-The easiest way to think of it is just when you type the name of the variable imagine it being replaced verbatiam with the value.
+The easiest way to think of it is just when you type the name of the variable imagine it being replaced verbatim with the value.

 ```csharp
 float myNewFloat = 4.56;
 myFloat = myNewFloat;
 ```

-Go ahead and try setting some of the other variables to new values.
+Go ahead and try setting some other variables to new values.

 Before we mentioned we can set these variables via an equation.
 Let's try making one with a variable.